Cloud Security Platform

 The philosophies, processes, practices, and tools that we call DevOps create a culture where development, operations, and all other stakeholders work together, rather than being in isolated silos.
-For too long, Security teams were left out of this arrangement—and that created friction and slowed development velocity.
+For too long, security teams were left out of this arrangement—and that created friction and slowed development velocity.
 Security needs to act as a business partner, not a gatekeeper.

 The Threat Stack Cloud Security Platform® is intuitive for operations, so they can take ownership of the security of their environments.
 Threat Stack Application Security Monitoring provides proactive guidance to developers—in their own language—early in the development process when risk is easiest to address.
-And Security teams gain the visibility and control they need to reduce overall risk across the entire cloud infrastructure stack.
+And, security teams gain the visibility and control they need to reduce overall risk across the entire cloud infrastructure stack.

 Automation is a core principle of DevOps.
 Threat Stack can help you automate manual processes, like digging through log files and finding relevant data across disparate point solutions.
 Then, it surfaces the information and context you need, so you can take action quickly.
 Threat Stack also helps you build security and compliance into the system automation tools you’re already using—like baking our agent into recipes using Chef, Puppet, Ansible, and more—so you can make Threat Stack another part of your existing workflow.
 All of this automation saves you time, so you can focus on DevOps-ing the next big thing.

 Threat Stack works to close the feedback loop by helping you detect and take action on events immediately, before they become catastrophic.
 Integrations with Slack, PagerDuty, and other communication tools enable your team to respond within their workflow and encourage them to proactively communicate about changes that may introduce risk.

 DevOps is all about iteration and speed—two concepts that are typically at odds with security.
-Threat Stack offers visibility into what your team is doing — whether it’s spinning up servers, downloading software, and more.
+Threat Stack’s ThreatML™ creates a baseline of expected activity.
+As a result, your security team will have complete visibility into anomalous behavior, along with transparency into why ThreatML detected it.
 This means that developers can have broader access to systems they are writing code for, working closely with operations team members to better understand how they will support the systems that run their code.